 CALL 866-263-WILD (9453)

 Nuisance Wildlife Removal

-The powers that be in Marco island hired a wildlife trapper six months ago to catch and kill their nuisance iguanas.
-The complaints are that they deficate in pools, eating shrubs and flowers, and undermining foundations and seawalls.
-The state of Florida requires the trapper to kill them because they are a non-native species, and as such, cannot be released back into the wild once captured.
+The powers that be in Marco Island Florida hired a wildlife trapper six months ago to catch and kill their nuisance Iguanas.
+There are a list of complaints.
+They dedicate in pools.
+Eat up shrubs and flowers.
+They are able to undermine foundations and seawalls.
+The State of Florida requires the trapper to kill them because they are a nonnative species, and as such, cannot be released back into the wild once captured.

 Iguanas are just one example of non-native species in Florida becoming a nuisance.

-Some others are armadillos, foxes, hogs, rats, mice, and even the European rabbit.
-And thats just some of the mammals.
-The reptiles on the list include Boa constrictors, pythons, monitor lizards, and even the brown Anole.
 Don’t know what an Anole is?
-Ever seen those cute little lazards that stand on the side of a tree and make their throat stick out to warn others and attract a mate?
+Ever seen those cute little lizards that stand on the side of a tree and make their throat stick out to warn others and attract a mate?

 We won’t even get into the debate here about Africanized Honey Bees in Florida.

 What Does Belong In The Florida Wildlife Kingdom?

 Here is a good idea of how diverse Florida wildlife really is without all the nonnative species moving in on our territory.

 The point is that practically everything in Florida is nonnative, including most of the people.